Charles Kennedy, 8th Marquess of Ailsa: Early life

-Peerage

-The Marquesses of Ailsa are the hereditary Clan Chiefs of Clan Kennedy.
-The title is derived from the island of Ailsa Craig in the Firth of Clyde, which has been owned by the head of the family.
-In 2011, Ailsa put the island up for sale.
-As of March 2013, it was unsold and was priced at "offers over £1,500,000".

-Kennedy was 19th Earl of Cassillis, 21st Lord Kennedy, 8th Marquess of Ailsa, and 8th Baron Ailsa, succeeding to the peersges on 7 April 1994 after the death of his father.
-He inherited a 10,000-acre estate, including Ailsa Craig.
-On his death, he was succeeded by his younger brother, Lord David Kennedy.

 Career

 Kennedy gained a commission in the Queen's Own Highlanders.
 He later taught skiing and mountain craft to teams of army youth in the Scottish Highlands and the Brecon Beacons in Wales before retiring from the military in the Ayrshire Yeomanry.

 After working in sales, marketing and agriculture, he founded Lord Charles Tours which organised trips to Scotland, Ireland, Sweden and Lapland.

+On 7 April 1994, on his father’s death, he became 8th Marquess of Ailsa, 19th Earl of Cassillis, 21st Lord Kennedy, and 8th Baron Ailsa, and the hereditary Clan Chief of Clan Kennedy.
+The title is derived from the island of Ailsa Craig in the Firth of Clyde, which has been owned by the head of the family since the 16th century.
+He was also reported to have inherited a 10,000-acre estate, including Ailsa Craig.
+However, this was not the case.
+An alcoholic, he had inherited from his father only the peerages and the island, which his father had believed he would never sell.

+But in 2011, the 8th Marquess put Ailsa Craig up for sale, with an asking price of £2,500,000.
+As of March 2013, it was unsold and the price was "offers over £1,500,000".
+In the event, to save the island for the family, Lord David Kennedy, the future 9th Marquess, bought it.

+On his death, Ailsa was succeeded by his younger brother, Lord David Kennedy, who had been managing the Ailsa estate since 1979.

 Personal life

 In 1979, Lord Ailsa married Dawn Leslie Anne Keen, the only daughter of David A. Keen, of Rue Émeriau in Paris, France.
-Before their 1989 divorce, during which "his wife was accused of an affair with a teenage milk boy," they had two children.
+Before their divorce in 1989, during which "his wife was accused of an affair with a teenage milk boy", they had two daughters, Lady Rosemary and Lady Alicia-Jane.

-The 8th Marquess died on 15 January 2015, while visiting a Kennedy clan function in Altamonte Springs, Florida.
+Ailsa died on 15 January 2015, while visiting a Kennedy clan function in Altamonte Springs, Florida.